Representation Stability for Disks in a Strip: Introduction

 Miller--Wilson also proved that there is a stability pattern among the unstable classes of first-order representation stability.
 Namely, they proved that for fixed $k$ the sequence $\mathcal{W}^{X}_{i}(\bullet):=H^{\text{FI\#}}_{0}\Big(H_{\frac{|\bullet|+i}{2}}\big(F_{\bullet}(X);\Q\big)\Big)$ of FI\#-homology generators has an algebraic structure, namely that of a finitely generated FIM$^{+}$-module \cite{miller2019higher}.
-In this \emph{second-order representation stability}, the stabilization maps arise from maps on the homology of configuration space that tensor a class in $H_{k}\big(F_{n}(X)\big)$ with the fundamental class of $H_{1}\big(F_{2}(\R^{2})\big)$, which can be thought of as an orbiting pair of points at infinity, producing a class in $H_{k+1}\big(F_{n+2}(X)\big)$; see Figure \ref{configofpointsinclusiontwohom} and \cite[Section 1.1]{miller2019higher}.
+In this \emph{second-order representation stability}, the stabilization map arises from the map on the homology of configuration space that tensors a class in $H_{k}\big(F_{n}(X)\big)$ with the fundamental class of $H_{1}\big(F_{2}(\R^{2})\big)$, which can be thought of as an orbiting pair of points at infinity, producing a class in $H_{k+1}\big(F_{n+2}(X)\big)$; see Figure \ref{configofpointsinclusiontwohom} and \cite[Section 1.1]{miller2019higher}.
 Their proof, like many other (representation) stability arguments, relies on a Quillen-type argument on a carefully chosen spectral sequence.
 See \cite{miller2019higher, ho2020higher, wawrykow2022secondary} for more on higher-order representation stability for ordered configuration spaces of points.

 Recently, there has been increased interest in geometric generalizations of configuration spaces of points.
 Perhaps the most studied of these generalizations are disk configuration spaces, where disks replace points, and the geometry of the underlying manifold $X$ comes to the forefront.
 The structure of these disk configuration spaces, which had been studied in the contexts of motion planning in \cite{farber2008invitation}, physical chemistry in \cite{diaconis2009markov}, and physics in \cite{carlsson2012computational}, can be approached via Morse theory as done by Barynshnikov--Bubenik--Kahle in \cite{BBK}.
 The most studied of these disk configuration spaces is \emph{$\text{conf}(n,w)$}, \emph{the ordered configuration space of $n$ open unit-diameter disks in the infinite strip of width $w$}: